WORLD YOUTH SCRABBLE CHAMPIONSHIP 2013

-LOCAL CUSTOMS: Although Dubai is a Muslim country, there are a large number of expats working and living there.
+LOCAL CUSTOMS: Dubai is a Muslim country.
+There are a large number of expats working and living there.
 It is also a top tourist destination, and they want to keep it that way, so are very friendly to tourists.
-We felt very welcome there - it is not as restrictive as most Arab countries.
+We felt very welcome there.
 Every year we have a few parents who will not take their children to whatever country we choose, because of their fears - eg I know of some players who could not go to UK because of fears of terrorism.
 As a mother myself, I am very careful to choose a WYSC destination which I feel is safe, at least as safe as your home countries.
 I encourage you to allow your child/teenager to experience other cultures wherever possible.
 It will help them grow into tolerant adults (the downside is, they may develop an appetite for overseas travel, as my son has done!)
 You are not expected to wear anything different from the normal tourist.
 However, all clothing should be modest - no mini-skirts, plunging necklines, or naked shoulders.
 Men should not wear singlet tops or short shorts, but shorts below the knee are acceptable.
 Women are welcome to wear slacks/ jeans.
 Swimwear is acceptable around the pool.
 There may be some sessions where the pool is only open to females.
 However, after 5.30pm, it is apparently open to everyone.
 Alcohol is not allowed in the sports academy, but may be purchased at various bars in hotels or restaurants around the city, including near the airport.
 Please read about local laws and local customs, to ensure you do not offend.
 This is a link to a website advising Australians how to behave in the United Arab Emirates - I am sure it will be helpful for anyone.
 Do not let the cautions frighten you - it is a great country to visit, and every young person should experience cultures other than their own.
 Whatever career they eventually choose, some overseas travel will improve the quality of their work in future.
-In Nikhil's words "The main thing is that people should not feel as if they are coming to a completely foreign culture.
-Dubai is very modern in outlook, and people lead their lives here with as much social freedom (for the most part) as they do back on their home countries, unlike Saudi, Kuwait etc"

 TO ENTER: contact me by 30st September 2013, firstname.lastname@example.org